 Energy level: For a one and a half-year old she is surprisingly calm, although she gets very excited and energetic when we let her out of the crate and whenever we have small group at our house.
 But she has a very sweet temperament and most people are surprised when we tell them she’s less than two years old.
 We trust her in crowds and when she is unleashed I know she won’t run away from us.

 Cost: She cost $300 to adopt from the Neuse River Golden Retriever Rescue, plus a $300 non-refundable fee to our apartment.
-We have spent almost $500 in vet bills in the last year, some of them routine and one of them was the time we visited an emergency vet specialist for an emergency overnight visit when she was choking (vet bills come out of savings or our regular budget, if we can handle it that month) but dogs really need vet help and that’s why learning the difference between vet tech vs vet assistant is important for this.
-We include her food and toys in our regular grocery budget and normally buy a large bag of food every four weeks or so (we get Purina One smart blend).
+We have spent almost $500 in vet bills in the last year, some of them routine and one of them was the time we visited an emergency vet specialist for an emergency overnight visit and veterinarian services when she was choking (vet bills come out of savings or our regular budget, if we can handle it that month) but dogs really need vet help and that’s why learning the difference between vet tech vs vet assistant is important for this.
+We include her food, toys, and dog daycare expenses in our regular grocery budget and normally buy a large bag of food every four weeks or so (we get Purina One smart blend).
 Aside from the large upfront cost, we haven’t felt a huge difference in our budget, which I am thankful for, and I even found some affordable dog urns for when she gets old, to keep her in a safe place forever.
 Either way, she is well worth the cost. :) For her second year with us, I’m looking into getting her a pet insurance policy (which you can easily get from Pet Insurance Review and similar services).

 Fears: Rika the cat, children, and fireworks.